Personal cheat on Docker Basics

 public web interface (dockerhub)

-Who controls if you are allowed to do a docker push
+Who controls if you are allowed to do a docker push or docker pull is the

-and serves up the actual image assets
+A registry stores and serves up the actual image assets, and it delegates

-the authentication
+the authentication to the index.

-.
+docker search searches the index.
 The index might be searching /multiple/

-, as long as the index is aware of those registeries.
+registries, as long as the index is aware of those registeries.

 6.6 local docker registry/index

-When you are running only on your local machine, docker push
+When you are running only on your local machine, docker push and docker pull

 you are operating a kind of local hybrid of both an index and a registry.

-will by default show you only what is local to
+Running docker images will by default show you only what is local to

 your machine.